unpywall/unpywall/README.md

 ### Authentication

-To use the Unpaywall Service, you need to authenticate yourself.
-For that, unpywall offers multiple ways for authorizing the client.
+A authentification is required to use the Unpaywall Service. unpywall offers two options for authorizing the client.
 You can either import `UnpywallCredentials` which generates an environment variable or you can set the environment variable by yourself.
 Both methods require an email.

 ```python
 from unpywall.utils import UnpywallCredentials